mikerwilson/op25-ansible/README.md

 ```shell
 ansible-playbook -i hosts.local.yml site.yml
 ```
+Alternately, you can run the script `run-playbook.sh` in the root of the repo to run the playbook.

 The Pi will reboot at the end of the initial run.
 The output should look something like this:
 ```text